 PHP Settings - String Protection

-Since PHP scripts must be unpacked to memory in order to be interpreted by the PHP runtime, it may be possible for a skilled hacker to extract portions of compiled PHP files, and gain access to any string available in PHP code, especially private passwords, database login info, etc... stored in plain text.
-To make this task more complicate and time-consuming, ExeOutput for PHP includes a string protection feature.
+Since PHP scripts must be unpacked to memory in order to be interpreted by the PHP runtime, it may be possible for a skilled hacker to extract portions of compiled PHP files, and gain access to any string available in PHP code, especially private passwords, database login info, etc. stored in plain text.
+To make this task more complicated and time-consuming, ExeOutput for PHP includes a string protection feature.

-The String Protection feature allows you to hide string constants used throughout your application by replacing them in your PHP code by a call to a custom PHP function.
+The String Protection feature allows you to hide string constants used throughout your application by replacing them in your PHP code with a call to a custom PHP function.
 Thus, strings do not appear in plain text in your PHP code.

-To use this feature, you define the strings you want to protect in the PHP Settings -> String Protection page.
+To use this feature, you define the strings you want to protect on the PHP Settings -> String Protection page.
 Each string gets a unique identifier.
 After that, replace all strings with a call to the PHP function and the corresponding identifier.

 The prototype of the PHP function to be called is: